If you own a business and don’t yet have a disaster recovery plan in place, these data loss statistics might make you think again.

 Tips for an effective disaster recovery plan

-There are a number of things that your business can do in order to prevent and prepare for a disaster, whether natural or man-made:
+There are a number of things that your business can do in order to prevent and prepare for a disaster, whether natural or man-made.

 - Back up data and send it to physical off-site locations.
 You may also wish to use cloud storage.
 Either way, backups should be made on a regular basis to ensure minimal disruption should you lose data in a disaster.

 - Test your disaster recovery plan.
 Carrying out practice drills can help determine the overall effectiveness of the plan.
-That way, you can modify the plan if you find anything that doesn’t work in practice.
+This way, you can modify the plan if you find anything that doesn’t work in practice.